 Vishing (voice phishing), involves using a phone to trick victims into handing over sensitive information, rather than an email.
 In a vishing attack, the threat actors call their target and use social engineering tactics to manipulate them into providing credential or financial information.
 Tactics often involve, like a lot of phishing attacks, a deadline or time limit to create a sense of urgency or impersonating someone with authority in order to make the user feel like they have no choice but to hand over information.
 Smishing is a closely related phishing attack that also uses phone numbers.
 But instead of voice mail, smishing uses text messages to trick users.
 These messages could contain a phone number for a targeted user to call or a link to an attacker-controlled website hosting malware or a phishing page.
 Victims tend to trust text messages more than a suspicious email.
 But, it’s more challenging to identify a vishing attack than a phishing and smishing attack.

 Preventing Phishing Attacks of All Kinds

-When comparing spear-phishing vs. phishing or anything else, prevention should be your business priority.
+When comparing spear-phishing vs. phishing, speed phishing or anything else, prevention should be your business priority.
 Running a successful spear-phishing prevention campaign can improve your business’s chances of preventing a successful attack.